 The mission of the Alice C. Stelle Library Media Center is to assist all students in becoming information literate, and in developing a love of reading for pleasure.
 Students will be taught and encouraged to develop strategies for becoming active and creative locators, evaluators, and users of information.
 The library media program exists to:

 - help students foster a love of reading and appreciate the value of literature;

 - help students develop skills needed to access information in a variety of print and non-print formats;

 - provide resources and learning activities which support the curriculum;

-- help special needs learners foster a love of reading and appreciate the value of literature by providing a large selection of lower reading level materials, engaging them in book talks, and offering technological assistance in the form of audio books;
+- help special needs learners foster a love of reading and appreciate the value of literature by providing a large selection of lower reading level materials and offering technological assistance in the form of audio books;

 - develop and maintain a diverse collection of fiction, non-fiction, and reference materials in various media;

 - encourage and assist students, staff, and community members to become lifelong learners;